techSash/projectCicleR/README.md

 # projectCicleR

-### In collaboration with Dhruv Hariharan
+## In collaboration with Dhruv Hariharan

+## Introduction

 This github repository contains all the code for our projectCicleR.
-This project focuses on ting a solution to reducing waste from the ladfills by segregating organic and recyclable garbage with the help of Computer vision and IoT.
+This project focuses on a solution to reducing waste from the landfills by segregating organic and recyclable garbage with the help of Computer vision and IoT.

+## Webapp

 We also built a webapp for easy access to the deep mearning model.
 The web app is accessible at http://projectcicler.pythonanywhere.com/

-For segregating the waste, we built a Convolutional Neural Network with three convolutional layers and three layers in the feed forward network.
-Even though this is a simple model, we were able to achieve a raw accuracy of 88%.

-For the dataset, we scraped images from the internet of organic and recyclable waste.
-The dataset contains 22564 training set and 2513 validation set.
-The dataset can be accessed from [this link](https://www.kaggle.com/datasets/techsash/waste-classification-data)

-This repository also contains the code for the webapp which was built using django.
-To set up the webapp in your local system, clone this repository and install the requirements in the requirements.txt.
+This repository also contains the code for the same which was built using django.
+To set up the webapp in your local system, clone this repository and install the requirements in the <b>requirements.txt</b>.

 Some of the major requirements for the webapp are
 1. Django